utvaer/tiffany-gasser-semester-project-2/README.md

 ## Contact

-This is where you can leave your social links for people to contact you, such as a LinkedIn profile or Twitter link e.g.
+If you'd like to connect, you can contact me here:

 [My LinkedIn page](https://www.linkedin.com/in/tiffany-utv%C3%A6r-gasser-023336115/)